seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 *Exit.*

-### SCENE IV.
+### SCENE VI.
 The same.
 A part of the field of battle.

 *Alarum.
 Enter Prince Edward and Artois.*